HizuFee/Whatsapp-Chatbot-Ai-Using-Character.ai/README.md

-# WhatsApp Chatbot with Character.ai
+# WhatsApp Chatbot with Character.ai (Deprecated)

-This project demonstrates how to build a WhatsApp chatbot using Character.ai for conversational AI.
+This project demonstrates how to build a WhatsApp chatbot using Character.ai for conversational AI.(Deprecated)

 ## Features